-Luther Burbank Center for the Arts: Open to the public in June 2015, the outdoor sculpture garden between the Luther Burbank Center and the new Sutter Hospital campus presents monumental outdoor art by contemporary regional artists in a landscaped natural setting, with the displays changing every two years.
+Luther Burbank Center for the Arts: Open to the public in June 2015, the outdoor sculpture garden between the Luther Burbank Center and the new Sutter Hospital campus presents monumental outdoor art by contemporary regional artists in a landscaped natural setting, with the displays changing every few years.
+Massive redwood and metal sculptures by Bruce Johnson will be on display until June 2018.
 50 Mark West Springs Road, Santa Rosa, 707-546-3600

 Paradise Ridge Winery: For two decades the Byck family has displayed outdoor sculpture at its Paradise Ridge Winery in a stunning natural setting in the historic Fountaingrove neighborhood in northwest Santa Rosa.
 4545 Thomas Lake Harris Drive, Santa Rosa, 707-528-9463